 In 1996 the famous Romanian gymnast Nadia Comaneci held her wedding party here.

 For several years the actress Leslie Hawke organized the Halloween Charity Ball here.

 In 2002, Costas Gavras – the famous Greek movie producer – wanted to film Amen within Vatican.

 Vatican refused, so he shot the scenes of the papal palace in the Parliament Palace which looks very similar.

 They only had to add on the walls paper photos of real paintings within Vatican.

-Notes- Address: Str Izvor 2-4 (entrance through the gate from Izvor Park, parking in the courtyard)
+– Address: Str Izvor 2-4 (entrance through the gate from Izvor Park).

-– English timings are set upon large travel agencies.
+– They set English timings upon large travel agencies.

 – Payment in cash in RON on the day of visit.

 – Original, valid national identity card or passport exclusively and compulsory for access (which can be denied if events are hosted).